About Journal of Physics G: Nuclear and Particle Physics

 Why should you publish in Journal of Physics G: Nuclear and Particle Physics?

 - Rigorous and fair peer review: we offer a rigorous and fair peer review service which is overseen by the journal’s Editorial Board.
-We aim for two expert referee reports on every article, ensuring quality and fairness.
+We aim for two expert reviewer reports on every article, ensuring quality and fairness.
 We are fast as well, where on average our papers receive a first decision in under 1 month, and are accepted in under 100 days.

 - Fast publication: we are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours and will include a citable DOI.